BRINGING MOVIES BACK TO MAPLEWOOD

 The Maplewood Film Society is a non-profit 501(c)(3) organization and your donation is tax deductible.

-Sponsored by the Maplewood Division of Arts and Culture, moviegoers turned out to the Maplewood Film Society’s screening and a live discussion with cinematographer Fred Elmes and author Zach Schonfeld.
+Sponsored by the Maplewood Division of Arts and Culture, the Maplewood Film Society is honored to host a screening and a discussion around this seminal 1994 film.

 Our Mission